Hardik22BCS17077/HardikWWC2024/Assignment/Assignment 1/Parameters.md

-So Here are the given parameter for the output:
+# Input Parameter for the output:

 1. We have Apple as item number 1
    * Name: Apple